ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Near the grave stood a venerable apple
+tree, when and by whom planted is not
+known.
+This tree had sent two of its main
+roots into the graves of Mr. and Mrs. Wil­
+liams.
+The larger root had pushed its way
 through the earth till it reached the precise
 spot occupied by the skull of Roger Wil­
 liams.
 I here making a turn, as if going